 I'm a title.
 Click here to add your own text and edit me.

 Your car is not the only way to get around Ypsilanti!
 We urge people, just once, to try bicycling, walking or taking the bus for transportation for work, errands or just to get around.
 We hope that once you try these alternative forms of transportation, you will be encouraged to continue using them all year.

 Ypsilanti is a great place to bicycle with loads of quiet residential streets, an emerging network of bike lanes, a grass-roots bicycle club (Bike Ypsi - www.bikeypsi.org) and a volunteer-run bike repair service, the Ypsi Bike Co-Op - www.facebook.com/ypsibikecoop.
 Also, the town is very compact in size, meaning you can hop on your bike and in a very short time travel to local merchants, schools, restaurants and parks.
-And for icing on the cake, the cross-county non-motorized, hard surface Border To Border Trail cuts right through Ypsi (see www.bordertoborder.org for more information on the Trail).
+And for icing on the cake, the cross-county non-motorized, hard surface Border To Border Trail (www.washtenaw.org/334/Border-to-Border-Trail) cuts right through Ypsi.
 For a downloadable bicycling map of Ypsilanti, click here.

 For an information sheet of General Winter Riding Advice - Click here